dmbarbour/glas/glas-src/language-g0/README.md

 ## Imports

-Imports provide convenient, basic access to the module system.
+Imports provide convenient access to the module system.
+A design goal is that definition and provenance of every word must be unambiguous at g0 file scope.

 * **open ModuleRef** - start with words defined in another module.
 The value of the referenced module must be a dictionary.
 Unused words from this module may be overridden by later imports or definitions.
 * **from ModuleRef import ImportList** - add selected words from a module into the local namespace.
-The import list is comma separated list of words with optional 'as' clauses for local renaming.
+The import list has form 'x, y as foo-y, z' - a comma separated list of words with optional 'as' clauses for local renaming.
+It is an error if any word in the import list is undefined.
-* **import ModuleRef as Word** - import complete value of a module as a data word.
-This can be useful with hierarchical definitions, e.g. after 'import math as m' we might use 'm/sqrt'.
+* **import ModuleRef as Word** - import value of any module as a 'data' word.
+Mostly intended for hierarchical definitions, e.g. after 'import math as m' we can use 'm/sqrt'.
+The 'as' clause is required in this case.

+### ModuleRef

-A module reference may be one of:
+A ModuleRef may be one of:

-        GlobalModuleName        loads global:"GlobalModuleName"
-        ./LocalModuleName       loads local:"LocalModuleName"

-A referenced module must load successfully and define any listed words or compilation will fail.
-If more flexible behavior is needed, use compile-time evaluation and explicit 'load' effects.
+        Word            # load  global:"Word"
+        './'Word        # load  local:"Word"

+The g0 language cannot directly import modules whose names are not valid g0 words.
+Local and global module namespaces are entirely separate, no fallbacks or defaults.
+A failure to load a module will be a compile time error.
+In the rare case that more flexible behavior is required, compile-time evaluation can directly use 'load' effects.

+### ImportList

+An ImportList has the form:

+        ImportWord = Word ('as' Word)?
+        ImportList = ImportWord (',' ImportWord)*

+Each word in our import list must be found in the source dictionary, and is added to the current dictionary, optionally using a new name via the 'as' clause.

 ## Embedded Data